leesel/hackher413-docker-workshop/README.md

 layer.

+### Step 8
-8. Now that we have build our image, let's try to run it:
+Now that we have build our image, let's try to run it:
 ```
 docker run -it homeward-app
 ```
 You should see an error related to MongoDB connection.

+### Step 9
-9. Let's connect our two Docker containers together.
+Let's connect our two Docker containers together.
 Since we ran the mongo image in detached mode, let's kill the image so we can reconfigure how it's running.
 ```
 docker container rm --force homeward-mongo
 ```

+### Step 10
-10. We will now create a docker network:
+We will now create a docker network:
 ```
 docker network create homeward-network
 ```

+### Step 11
-11. Re-start the mongo image:
+Re-start the mongo image:
 ```
 docker run --name homeward-mongo -d --net homeward-network mongo:latest
 ```

+### Step 12
-12. ...And let's also run the app image.
+...And let's also run the app image.
 We will expose port 3000 so that we can access the application in our browsers.
 We will also pass in a value for the app environment variable `DATABASE_URL` so the container knows how to find MongoDB on the docker network.
 It is addressable by the value we set